dougbutner/web-4/README.md

 Before we define web 4.0, we must look briefly at the concepts of web 1.0, web 2.0, and web 3.0

  - Web 1.0
-In web 1.0, we saw static files being served
+Static files being served from a server to a user's browser.
  - Web 2.0
+Dynamic pages that took user's information and desires into account.
+Asyncronous requests allows sin
  - Web 3.0

 ## Defining Web 4.0